The 5 Core Capabilities You Need in a Truly Impactful Leadership Capability Model

 - Written in a common language.

-So, how does one effectively assess both leadership capability and potential?
+So, how does one effectively gauge leadership potential and assess leadership capability?

 Define your pathways